pookjw/NightPatch/README.md

 Backup your Mac before applying.

 Not compatible with some third-party monitors.
+This is a solution for unsupported Mac, not unsupported monitors!

 ## Supported macOS